Usergh0st/Machinepwn/pkgs.md

-#### Packages nesesary the desktop...
+### Packages nesesary the desktop arch linux...

-> Hello users/a this note reatch the packages nesesary.
+> Hello users/a this part reatch the packages nesesary, for arch linux.

 #### Xorg packages.